 The first three conditions may be met directly or indirectly, which means an individual may hold their PSC rights indirectly through another company, for example.

-For most small companies and LLPs, it’s pretty clear-cut who has ultimate control and ownership of the business, but it may be more complex for larger firms with multiple stakeholders and controllers.
+For most small companies and LLPs, it’s often pretty clear as to who has ultimate control and ownership of the business, but it may be more complex for larger firms with multiple stakeholders and controllers.
 The official guidance from Companies House contains in-depth guidance on PSC requirements for businesses with complex ownership and control structure.
 If you are unsure about who your company’s PSCs are (if there are any at all), you are advised to seek legal advice.

 Required information for the PSC register